Wireless Copilot: An AI-Powered Partner for Navigating Next-Generation Wireless Complexity: Preliminaries: AI Copilot

 \subsection{Why 6G Needs AI Copilot?}

 The 6G management is problems that exceed human cognitive scale and defy conventional, rule-based automation.
-Firstly, the extreme performance demands of 6G targets are orders of magnitude beyond those of 5G.
-Key performance indicators (KPIs) are orders of magnitude beyond 5G, including reliability targets as stringent as \(10^{-9}\) error rates and connection densities exceeding 10 million devices per square kilometer \cite{luo2025wireless}.
-Secondly, architectural heterogeneity, 6G envisions the unification of Terrestrial Networks (TNs) and Non-Terrestrial Networks (NTNs) \cite{saleh2025integrated}.
-This creates immense management complexity due to highly dynamic topologies, as NTN nodes are constantly in motion.
-Finally, intractable multi-objective optimization dilemmas, 6G network management is not about optimizing a single metric \cite{luo2025wireless}.
+Firstly, the extreme performance demands of 6G targets are orders of magnitude beyond those of 5G, including reliability targets as stringent as \(10^{-9}\) error rates and connection densities exceeding 10 million devices per square kilometer \cite{luo2025wireless}.
+Secondly, architectural heterogeneity: 6G envisions the unification of Terrestrial Networks (TNs) and Non-Terrestrial Networks (NTNs) \cite{saleh2025integrated}.
+This creates highly dynamic topologies, as NTN nodes are constantly in motion.
+Finally, intractable multi-objective optimization dilemmas: 6G network management is not about optimizing a single metric \cite{luo2025wireless}.
 It is a constant, high-dimensional balancing act between conflicting objectives.

 Faced with this multi-dimensional complexity, the 6G network requires an intelligence layer rooted in the HITL paradigm.
 One that does not merely operate autonomously, but actively reasons, adapts, and collaborates with human experts.
 The AI Copilot, built explicitly to embody this HITL logic, is designed to fill this role.
 It acts as a cognitive bridge in the HITL framework, translating human intent into optimized network reality while ensuring human expertise remains integral to every stage of decision-making and adaptation.